Primus27/R6-Profile-Switcher/README.md

 **Issue:** Program launches and displays title (program name and developer...) but does not load menu options immediately.

 **Solution:** This happens because an API call is made to R6tabs to check what accounts are on your system.
 Unfortunately, there is nothing you can do here as it typically takes 1-2 seconds to receive a response.

+&nbsp;

+**Issue:** Program is not recognising my accounts.

+**Solution:** The program was set up in a way that users don't have to enter any information, including drive paths.
+This means if you have your UPlay launcher installed on another drive that isn't C://, Switch V3 will not work.
+Switch V2 remains unaffected by this.

 # Changelog
 ### Version 1.0.0 - Initial release